werkraum-media/thuecat/README.md

   * To inspect past imports and possible errors, as well as number of affected records

+* Frontend:

+    * Content element to display tourist attraction

 ## Short time goals

 * Integrate proper icons

-* Content element to display tourist attraction, town, tourist information and organisation.
+* Content element to display town, tourist information and organisation.

 * Extending import to include further properties

-* Support multiple languages